BrianBut/flashbacks/_pages/flashback.md

 On the fifth day we started to come down the hill: But across the trails the streams were still too high to cross.
 At each one we had to go upstream until we found a safer crossing point.

-A day later we got to the end of the trail, where there is a bridge across the stream leading to the park warden's office..
+A day later we got to the end of the trail, where there is a bridge across the stream leading to the park warden's office.
 The bridge had been washed away two days before!
 There was nothing for but to go back up the hill to find a safe crossing point.
 I wrote a message to the park wardens, tied it to a stone, and threw it across the river to some other visitors, as we had only checked out for a three day walk.

 We had to camp out for another night.
 We were getting low on food.